vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *caturasrādyarekhāyai nama ity ādito nyaset* //42//

-*dakṣāṁsapṛṣṭ hapāṇyagrasphikkapādā ṅgulīśvathā * /
+*dakṣāṁsapṛṣṭhapāṇyagrasphikkapādā ṅgulīśvathā * /

-*vāṁā ṅghryaṇguliṣu sphikke pāṇyagre cāṁsapṛṣṭ hake* //43//
+*vāṁā ṅghryaṇguliṣu sphikke pāṇyagre cāṁsapṛṣṭhake* //43//

-*sacūlīmūlapṛṣṭ heṣu vyāpakatvena sundari* /
+*sacūlīmūlapṛṣṭheṣu vyāpakatvena sundari* /

 The imposition to be made here is called a *vyāpakanyāsa* , a term we translate as “pervasive” imposition or placing.
 This practice, very often prescribed, consists of touching the body on several places according to the usual rules of *nyāsa* , the eff ect of these several placings being conceived as spreading from one point to the other in order to \(in the present